 Under 2lbs Ground Delivery

-If your package is under 13 oz, then you should deliver it with first class mail.
-While, as we will discuss further down, reliability levels can vary with USPS, their cost for lighter items is virtually unbeatable.
+If your package is under 13 oz, then you should deliver it by first-class mail.
+While, as we will discuss further down, reliability levels can vary with USPS, their low-cost shipping for lighter items is virtually unbeatable.

-USPS deliver your package in 1-3 business days if you choose priority mail.
-As long as your package stays under 70lbs, you are going to entitled to the flat rate shipping offered by this company.
+USPS delivers your package in 1-3 business days if you choose priority mail.
+As long as your package stays under 70lbs, you are going to be entitled to the flat rate shipping offered by this company.
 If you take your package down to the post office, you will find that the rates start at $6.70 for various locations, and will increase depending on what type of package you are shipping.
-This flat rate is offered through any state.
+Flat rate package mailing prices are offered through any state.

 UPS does not offer a flat rate service in the way that UPS and FedEx do.
 Because of this, the cheapest way to ship a package if you are comparing all three is going to depend on the weight and size of what you want to ship.
 UPS Ground is the equivalent of priority mail for USPS and delivers your package in 1-5 business days, so if you are looking for a faster option, you are likely going to want to consider USPS.

 Need A Next Day Service?